 GENERAL INFORMATION: 503-823-7404

-The Portland Water Bureau is actively committed to understanding and planning for climate change impacts to the City's drinking water system by:
+The Portland Water Bureau is actively committed to understanding and planning for a range of climate change impacts to the City's drinking water system by:

 Applying the best available climate science and working with research institutions and climate scientists to assess how climate change could affect the Bull Run Watershed (the City's primary surface water supply) and future water supply planning.
 For example, PWB collaborated with the Climate Impacts Research Consortium (CIRC) to develop customized hydrologic and climate modeling tools for the Bull Run watershed.
 PWB is using the developed tools to inform long-term water supply planning, summer supply and regular operations, and stream temperature management in Portland’s water system.
 More information on the developed tools are available here.

 Partnering with large drinking water utilities (through the Water Utility Climate Alliance) and other water utility groups to develop and share climate information, science, and decision support tools;